All applications to Arts University Bournemouth full time Higher Education courses are via UCAS (the University and Colleges Admissions Service).

 All applications to HE full time courses are made via UCAS, the UCAS application cycle opens in early September and the closing date for equal consideration of applications to all courses is 15th January.
 Applications to join 2nd or 3rd year of degree courses should also be made via UCAS.
 We will accept and consider applications received after this date but places may be limited on some very popular courses.

 We begin processing applications for 2017 in late October 2016, all applicants who apply by the UCAS deadline, 15th January, will be given equal consideration.
-We are happy to receive applications to 2nd or 3rd year after this date (more information is available in entry requirements).
+We are happy to receive applications for the majority of AUB courses after this date.

 The information on your UCAS form is used to inform decisions taken about your application.
 Make sure that you include all the qualifications that you have and remember to include all qualifications that you are currently taking.